 - Employee anxiety and stress over the crisis at hand

-Intensifying the pressure further is the importance of leadership portraying themselves as a steady, strong and confident force.
+Intensifying the pressure further is the importance of leadership portraying itself as a steady, strong, and confident force.
 Setting the right tone is critical.
-Employees will look to them for guidance and insight into the status quo.
+Employees will look to them for guidance and insight into the current state of affairs.
 If leaders panic, employees are likely to follow suit.

 Leading the right way can seem impossible given these points.
-However, by following the strategies below, leadership can pull it off.
+However, by following the strategies outlined below, leadership can achieve this.

 No Timidity Allowed

 Crises are unrelenting and unforgiving.
 They bulldoze those who are timid.
-For this reason, those who are bold and take the bull by the horns will come out ahead during a crisis.
+For this reason, those who are bold and take the initiative will come out ahead during a crisis.

 It also means saying “no” to planned massive projects and other major expenses that could damage the company’s bottom line.
 Smart spending will take a business far even in the most turbulent times.